alibabacloud-automation/terraform-alicloud-vpc/README.md

 ## Terraform versions

-For Terraform 0.12 use this module.
+For Terraform 0.12 use this module and Terraform Provider AliCloud 1.56.0+.

 Usage
 -----